grandima/drinking-driver-ios/README.md

 2. drinking driver ML model taken from here: https://www.kaggle.com/code/longvan92/using-resnet-99-success-rate-on-validation-test

-During an implementation, I didn't care about architecture, forced unwraps, and other programming stuff.
+During an implementation, I didn't care about architecture, forc unwraps, coding optimization and other programming stuff.
 My goal was to achieve the result in a time-constained situation.

 Implementation flow:
 1. Check what Apple offers for this task